 Individuals’ eligible to petition as special immigrant juveniles.
 These are juveniles who have been declared a "dependent of the state" and are eligible for long-term foster care due to abuse, neglect, or abandonment.

 Deferred Action for Childhood Arrivals (DACA) are individuals granted deferred action status, but unlike other deferred action individuals, they are not eligible for Medicaid or CHIP.
-DACA individuals may be eligible for state-funded assistance, including MCS, SFA, and FAP.
+DACA individuals may be eligible for state-funded assistance, including ABD/HEN Referral, SFA, and FAP.